qameta/helm-charts/README.md

 # Attention!
+Attention!
+Attention!

 ## This helm chart is deprecated

 This helm chart is deprecated

-This helm chart is deprecated

-This helm chart is deprecated

 ## This helm chart is no longer supported

-This helm chart is no longer supported

-This helm chart is no longer supported

-This helm chart is no longer supported
+This helm chart is no longer supported and maintained

 Please do not use this helm chart